ojkelly/bunjil/source/concepts/authentication.md

 // Now we need to pass the authenitcation Middleware to Bunjil before it starts const bunjil: Bunjil = new Bunjil({
     server: {
-        hostname: `example.com`,
-        // In production you should have a load balancer terminating https for you
-        protocol: `http`,
         port: 80,
         tracing: true,
         cacheControl: true,